ebidel/try-puppeteer/README.md

 ## Deployment

+1. Update the version of Puppeteer used in index.html.

-`yarn deploy` deploys both the frontend and backend services to App Engine Flex.
+2. `yarn deploy` deploys both the frontend and backend services to App Engine Flex.
 The apps can also be deployed individually:

 ```sh